EWS-PKS918/ESP8266-Project-DHT11-Soil-Moisture-Relay-LCD-I2C-0x27/README.md

 # ESP8266 Project DHT11 / Soil-Moisture / Relay / LCD-I2C / LCD-nonI2C / LCD-oled / Water Pump

+**This is an open-source project you can edit it whatever you want**

 // Components required using this code

  - LCD ( Any Type, I2C, OLED or not )